This post is also available in: Nederlands

 - Check some of your deadlines.
 For quitting your job, extending your documents and card, canceling the rent etc.

 - Make the first appointment to get vaccinations.
-In this appointment, it will be clear how many more times and when you need to come back.
+In this appointment, it will be clear how many more appointments are needed, and when you need to come back.

 - Check which stuff you like to sell.
-Try to put on a new ad or two every day.
+Try to put out a new ad every day or two.

 - Plan some fun things in between!
 Like figuring out where you want to start and booking a ticket.
 Don’t forget to check if you need a visa and an onward ticket!